uw-dims/dims-finalreport/docs/source/challenges.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adding to the complexity of DNS and host naming is the situation of multi-homed
 hosts.
-Most people are used to one computer with one or two interfaces (like a
+Most people are accustomed to one computer with one or two interfaces (like a
 laptop with either a wired Ethernet interface, or a WiFi interface, only one of
 which is active at any given time).
 That means the computer always has just one
 active IP address, and since laptops are usually used for connecting as a
-client to remote services, don't even need to have a DNS name!
+client to remote services, they don't even need to have a DNS name!

 Layered, segmented networks that involve external firewalling, Virtual Private
 Network (VPN) access to multi-segmented Virtual Local Area Network (VLAN)